-But there are other benefits to writing lists.
+But there are other benefits to writing online lists.
 You might find brands and bloggers reach out to YOU to be included on your list, creating an excellent opportunity to collaborate for mutual benefit.

 We’ve been featured in lots of lists since we launched Riddle ranging from high traffic publications like Inc.com to more specialised sites.